 Projects

-Live Programming in Validating AI-Generated Code (2023.1 - 2023.9) [paper]
+Live Programming for Validating AI-Generated Code (2023.1 - 2023.9) [paper] [demo] [code]

 Functional Debugging (2022.9 - 2023.1) [paper]